MicrosoftDocs/cognitive-toolkit-docs/articles/test/BrainScript-and-Python-Performance-Profiler.md

     training_session.train()
     stop_profiler()

 Note that profiler is not enabled after start_profiler, and in training_session enable_profiler() is called after the first checkpoint.
-This is to skip the first epoch that may have more latency due to prefetching.
+This is to skip the first epoch that asdfmay have more latency due to prefetching.
 When not using training_session, user need to do it like:

     from cntk.utils import start_profiler, stop_profiler, enable_profiler
     start_profiler()